 CVA Partnerships Program

 The Chautauqua Visual Arts (CVA) welcomes partnerships with various institutions and organizations who are aligned with our mission and values to further the lives of artists.
 We are currently collaborating with the institutions listed below by exchanging information, sharing resources and cross-marketing our programs.
 Our similar missions allow us to build opportunities for students, alumni and emerging artists all over the world.
 We are open to many different kinds of partnerships and currently inviting more partners into our exciting CVA Experience.
-If you would like to join us, please contact Sharon Louden, Sydelle Sonkin and Herb Siegel Artistic Director, at email@example.com.
+If you would like to join us, please contact Laura Savia at LSavia@chq.org email@example.com.
 We are excited to talk with you, to share and exchange, and for you to visit.

-One of the many benefits of being a CVA Partner is visiting us.
-Starting in 2021, in an effort to increase exchange and sharing of information and resources, we will invite our current partners to visit Chautauqua Institution and the Chautauqua Visual Arts.
+We are a hub for information, connectivity and sharing resources.
+One of the many benefits of being a CVA Partner is calling on us to introduce you to other partners and those who could contribute to your programs.
+Another benefit is visiting us.
+In an effort to increase exchange and sharing of information and resources, we will invite our current partners to visit Chautauqua Institution and the Chautauqua Visual Arts.
 We hope by meeting in person, we can come up with new ideas, funding possibilities and opportunities between institutions.
-We provide bed and breakfast lodging for you and your family members at a reduced cost to be with us during Weeks Five, Six and Seven of our 2021 season.
-Feel free to inquire for more information!

 Augusta University will offer one matching or full scholarships to one of their students.